NEONScience/NEON-Data-Skills/_posts/HDF5/2015-05-21-R-Timeseries-Hierarchical-Data-Format-HDF5.md

     #also load ggplot2 and dplyr
     library("ggplot2")
     library("dplyr")
+    library("scales")

 ###HDF5 Quick Review
 The HDF5 format is a self-contained directory structure.
-In HDF5 files though "directories" are called "**groups**" and "**files**" are called "datasets".
+In HDF5 files though "directories" are called "**groups**" and "**files**" are called "**datasets**".
 Each element in an hdf5 file can have metadata attached to it making HDF5 files "self-describing".

 [Read more about HDF5 here.]({{ site.baseurl }}/HDF5/About/)

 ## Explore the HDF5 File Structure

-Let's first explore an HDF5 file provided by NEON, that we know nothing about using the R function, `h5ls`.
+Let's first explore an HDF5 file that we know nothing about using the R function, `h5ls`.